CHFR-wide/my-site/content/posts/making-an-ease-copy-script-for-davinci-resolve.md

 You may [download the script here](https://gist.github.com/CHFR-wide/2c1fa3596b4bc2d02b5c2759bc1dab96).

-Here is a video by PeeJ ENT on [how ton install and use the script](https://youtu.be/eko_P42otMU?si=jYC1r5IpM2RkPPRJ).
+Here is a video by PeeJ ENT on [how to install and use the script](https://youtu.be/eko_P42otMU?si=jYC1r5IpM2RkPPRJ).

 ## Intro